lilleman ba4503b4d1

 dashboard no A RouteHandler that owns the gated app home /dashboard.
 At most one plugin may declare it.
 See The landing pages.

-permissions no Tokens this plugin introduces.
-See Nav & permissions.
+permissions no Permissions this plugin gates on.
+See Nav & permission gates.

 routes no See Routes & handlers.